 The link between light and purity is a recurring theme in many cultures and languages.
 Light is often associated with goodness, knowledge, and truth, while darkness represents evil, ignorance, and deception.
 The root "cand" taps into this deeply ingrained association, allowing us to express moral and ethical concepts through the language of light.

 The evolution of "candidate" is a particularly interesting example of how the meaning of a word can shift over time.
-While the original connection to white togas and purity might seem distant, it still resonates in the expectation that candidates for public office should be honest and trustworthy.
+Even so, while the original connection to white togas and purity might seem distant, it still resonates in the expectation that candidates for public office should be honest and trustworthy.
 The word serves as a reminder of the importance of integrity in leadership and the enduring power of symbols.

 The Scientific Perspective on Candescence